hdspgroup/9836_seismic_project/data/README.md

 * Trace interval (`dx`) = `5` m

 # **`spii15s.npy`**
 This data was built by the SEG Advanced Modeling Program (SEAM) during its second project, called "SEAM Phase II–Land Seismic Challenges".
-The Foothills models are focused on mountainous regions with sharp topography at the surface and compressive fold and thrust tectonics at depth.
+The Foothills models are focused on mountainous regions with sharp topography at the surface and compressive fold and thrust tectonics at depth, which makes this dataset a challenge for shot reconstruction.
 For further information refers to https://drive.google.com/file/d/12274Q1JupEP5g7jdEb_m_KQCgMunPuNA/view.

 **Seismic adquisition parameters:**